Gender & Scientific Careers

-Currently, I am working on two projects in this area.
-The first, with collaborator Megan Frederickson at the University of Toronto, looks at gender disparities in academic scientist's productivity during the COVID-19 pandemic.
-The second, with collaborators Kjersten Whittington of Reed College and Isabella Cingolani of Elsevier, looks at the differences in men's and women's international research collaboration networks across time and fields.
+Currently, I am working on another project in this area.
+With collaborators Kjersten Whittington of Reed College and Isabella Cingolani of Elsevier, I am looking at the differences in men's and women's international research collaboration networks across time and fields.

 King, Molly M. and Megan E. Frederickson.
-"The Pandemic Penalty: The gendered effects of COVID-19 on scientific productivity."
-Under review.
-[Data and files]
+2021.
+“The Pandemic Penalty: The gendered effects of COVID-19 on scientific productivity.”
+Socius 7: 1-24.
+[Data and files] [News & Twitter mentions]

 King, Molly M. “Taking Stock of Knowledge in the U.S." Working paper, available on request.

 King, Molly M. “Gender Gaps in Knowledge."
 Working paper, available on request.